ibowditch/userdocs/_sources/events.md.txt

 Overnight

 :  Normally, events are removed from the kiosk at midnight when the display is updated.
 However, you can specify that an event runs overnight by giving a finish time in the next day.

    The kiosk shows all events that start **or end** on the current day, so such an event will appear on the start day and on the end day.
-This allows crew to sign out when they return from night shift.
+This allows crew to sign out when they return from a night shift.

 :::{warning} **Always set the end time for overnight events**

-If the OIC doesn't set the end time of an event so that it end the next day, members won't be able to sign-out when they return from their shift, as the event won't be shown on the kiosk.
+If the OIC doesn't set the end time of an event so that it ends the next day, members won't be able to sign-out when they return from their shift, as the event won't be shown on the kiosk.

+Since events are always less than 24 hours in duration, in overnight events the end time must be less than the start time, eg. Start: 18:00, End: 06:00.

 If there's any chance you might be out past midnight (like Cinderella), make sure you set the end time past midnight.
 If you get back early, no problem.